Skip to main content

 When you pass a likely-sensitive key via --env (e.g. HF_TOKEN, API_KEY, anything matching token / secret / password / key), the CLI prints a one-line warning pointing at anycloud secrets new.
 The submit still proceeds; the warning is advisory.

-The CLI checks its own version against the stable dist-tag on npm and prints a warning when you're behind.
+The CLI checks its own version against the current public release and prints a warning when you're behind.
 Keeps users from debugging issues that were already fixed upstream.

 anycloud quota status now surfaces structural console URLs (AWS Service Quotas, Azure portal) for each case, so you can jump straight to the provider's UI.